 Human Error and Negligence01

-Human error happens everywhere, but has dire consequences in places like chemical plants.
+Human error happens everywhere, but has dire consequences in work environments such as chemical plants.
 Employees of chemical companies may be affected by their age, skillset, experience level, and fatigue.
-Worse yet is negligence, where these employees may not be following legal guidelines put in place for everyone’s safety.
+Worse yet is negligence, where these employees may not be correctly following legal guidelines put in place for everyone’s safety.

 Improper Safety Requirements02

 The Occupational Safety and Health Administration (OSHA) has strict outlines for what is acceptable or unacceptable with respect to workplace safety.
 Violations of these rules include improper personal protective equipment, lack of adequate warning signs, unsatisfactory training, unlawful methods of production, and more.
 When companies disregard these regulations, they face OSHA violation consequences and fines.